peterhinch/micropython_ra8875/docs/GUI.md

 ### Software

-This consists of cloning the repo to a PC and copying the directory tree to the target hardware.
+Installation consists of cloning the repo to a PC and copying the directory tree to the target hardware.
 The `docs` subdirectory, `README.md` and `LICENSE.md` may be omitted to conserve space.
-For example, using the [rshell utility](https://github.com/dhylands/rshell) and assuming a Pyboard D whose filesystem is under `/flash`:
+For example, using the [rshell utility](https://github.com/dhylands/rshell) and assuming a Pyboard whose filesystem is under `/flash`:
 ```
 $ git clone https://github.com/peterhinch/micropython_ra8875.git